Ponsford's purple patch

 Bill Ponsford broke his own world record of 429, set in 1922, by hitting 437 for Victoria against Queensland in Melbourne.
-Until Brian Lara added that 400 not out to his 501, Ponsford was the only batsman to score two quadruple-centuries in first-class cricket.
+Until Brian Lara added 400 not out to his 501, Ponsford was the only batsman to have scored two quadruple-centuries in first-class cricket.

 ML Jaisimha's innings for India against Pakistan on the third day of the second Test in Kanpur was not one designed to bring in the crowds.
 Resuming at 0 not out, Jaisimha managed just 54 runs in the day - in the morning session he played just five scoring shots.
 He was eventually run out for 99 looking for a quick single to bring up his hundred.
 In all, he batted for 505 minutes.

 In the final of the fourth Women's World Cup, England chose to bat first against their Australian hosts, in Melbourne.
 Jan Brittin scored an unbeaten 46, but no one could stay with her: England made only 127 for 7 and lost by eight wickets after Lindsay Reeler made 59 not out and Denise Annetts 48 not out.

 Transvaal's Test wicketkeeper Russell Endean enjoyed a good lunch after his unbeaten 197 in the first session of the day against Orange Free State in Johannesburg.
 It's still the highest score made before lunch in a first-class match.

 Another Test wicketkeeper equalled a world record.
 Brian Taber held nine catches and made three stumpings for New South Wales v South Australia in Adelaide.
 His 12 dismissals matched the totals of Ted Pooley (1868) and Don Tallon (1938-39) and remained the world record until Wayne James managed 13 for Matabeleland against Mashonaland in Bulawayo in 1995-96.